 It must be noted here that while the idea of USSF was proposed by President Trump back in 2018, it only acquired the recognition as an official branch of the US armed force in December 2019.
 In the meantime, not only did Netflix announce the show Space Force, but even filed for registration of the trademark in various regions by January 2019.
 While approving both the applications may appear to be viable in the situation (since the entities are involved in separate industries), as it currently stands, “likelihood of confusion” (as described by the USPTO) is likely to arise if both decide to launch and sell merchandise under the name.

-Presently, Netflix has secured the protection rights for the television series in various regions such as Australia, Europe, and Mexico (which do not follow the first-to-use principle) and has applied for registration of the mark for a wide range of products.
+Presently, Netflix has secured the protection rights for the television series in various regions such as Australia, Europe and Mexico (Europe and Mexico do not follow the first-to-use principle) and has applied for registration of the mark for a wide range of products.
 On the contrary, the US Air Force has only filed an intent-to-use application, which is currently pending before the USPTO.
 Thus, despite the fact that no specific applications seeking protection of rights have been filed in the US by Netflix, it appears that the latter may be able to show that it made use of the branding first and is therefore entitled to trademark protection.
 However, even if Netflix loses the case, it would still have a First Amendment right to continue selling the Space Force merchandise on grounds of satire and parody.